WHAT WE DO

 ♦ Organized two youth-led festivals: The Hue, an annual music and arts celebration, and the Eastern Coachella Valley’s first LGBTQ Pride Festival, which is now an annual event.

 La Mesa serves as the governing body guiding Alianza’s work.
-The group is composed of leaders from each campaign team, representatives from partner organizations, and community members all coming together through a collective impact approach.
 La Mesa convenes regularly to make decisions on policies and methods to best strengthen Alianza’s collective action and advance campaigns that meet the community’s needs.

 SAHARA DANIELA HUAZANO